Detsky Mir: 2017: IPO and international expansion

 After Detsky Mir closed the book on an IPO on February 7, on February 8, 2017, PAO Detsky Mir listed its shares "in the first major initial public offering in Russia since the annexation of Crimea."
 At the time of its IPO, Detsky Mir was majority owned by System and partly owned by The Russia China Investment Fund (RCIF).
 System retained just over 50% of the shares after the IPO, while RCIF retained a share of around 13%.
-Credit Suisse, Goldman Sachs, and Morgan Stanley were appointed as joint global coordinators and bookrunners, while UBS Investment Bank and Sberbank CIB were also joint book runners.
+Credit Suisse, Goldman Sachs, and Morgan Stanley were appointed as joint global coordinators and bookrunners, while UBS Investment Bank and Sberbank CIB were also joint bookrunners.
 The IPO raised $355 million, valuing the company at around $1 billion, with plans for stock to begin trading on February 10, 2017.
 It debuted on the Moscow Exchange on Friday on February 10, 2017.
-When Detsky Mir launched on the RTS Micex stock exchange in Moscow, over the half of the shares went to non-Russian entities and individuals.
+When Detsky Mir launched on the RTS Micex stock exchange in Moscow, over half of the shares went to non-Russian entities and individuals.
 Around 90 percent of the shares were bought by foreign investors.
-As of August 2017, Detsky Mir’s IPO was still the largest that year in Russia.
+As of August 2017, Detsky Mir's IPO was still the largest that year in Russia.

 As of March 2017, the company had a growing e-commerce business.
 It also had plans to open 250 new stores by 2010, with 70 to open in 2017 and several openings scheduled for Kazakhstan to add to the 12 stores there.
 That month, Detsky Mir Group (Detsky Mir, Early Learning Center, and online stores) announced it was considering entering into the Indian market.

 Products

-The company sells toys, games, large items, products for newborns, apparel and footwear, and stationery.
+The company sells a wide range of products, including toys, games, large items, products for newborns, apparel, footwear, and stationery.
 Bloomberg writes in February 2017 that the franchise "offers everything from strained carrots to bicycles to frilly party dresses in stores that often feature entertainment areas where kids play with Lego bricks and shoot Nerf balls."
 In August 2017, Detsky Mir partnered with the Lego Group to support Ninjago in Russia.